GiladShoham/graphql-apollo-errors/README.md

 const formatErrorOptions = {
   logger,
-  publicDataPath: 'public', // Only data under this path in the data object will be sent to the client (path parts should be seperated by . - some.public.path)
+  publicDataPath: 'public', // Only data under this path in the data object will be sent to the client (path parts should be separated by . - some.public.path)
   showLocations: true, // whether to add the graphql locations to the final error (default false)
   showPath: true, // whether to add the graphql path to the final error (default false)
   hideSensitiveData: false, // whether to remove the data object from internal server errors (default true)
   hooks: {
-    // Will run on the error the formatError function got from apollo/graph - usually this error will contain only
+    // This run on the error you really throw from your code (not the graphql error - it means not with path and locations)
-    // message and location (this is actually the reason I build thid library)
-    // In our case the message will be a guid v4 (if you throw the error via throwError) or the real message
-    // if you throw it regular (this is sometime happens when the throw is not done by you but by 3rd party like mongo)
     onOriginalError: (originalError) => {logger.info(originalError.message)},
-    // This run on the error we stored in the internal error map, this will be the same object as the one you run throwError on
-    // In case the error didn't thrown by throwError it will be the same as the one in the originalError
-    onStoredError: (storedError) => {logger.info(storedError.message)},
-    // This will run on the processed error, which means after we take if from the stored and convert it to boom error if needed
+    // This will run on the processed error, which means after we convert it to boom error if needed
     // and after we added the path and location (if requested)
+    // If the error is not a boom error, this error won't include the original message but general internal server error message
     // This will run before we take only the payload and the public path of data
     onProcessedError: (processedError) => {logger.info(processedError.message)},
     // This will run on the final error, it will only contains the output.payload, and if you configured the publicDataPath